layersoflondon/alpha/README.md

-# Layers of London
+# Layers of London Alpha
-This is the application for the beta phase of the Layers of London project.
-It's a Ruby application to allow the mapping of the history of London.
-At this stage it focuses on Barking and Dagenham.
+This was the proof-of-concept application for the alpha (pilot) phase of the Layers of London project.
+It's a Ruby application to allow the mapping of the history of London. **Development in this repository has finished**.
+See the main application repo.

 # License
     Layers of London is an application to map the history of london